 What Should I Do If My Landlord Enters Without Permission?
 Know Your Rights

 You come home, and something feels off.
 A door you left closed is open.
 Items on your counter have shifted.
-Or maybe a neighbor mentions they saw your landlord let themselves in while you were out.
-That unsettling feeling is completely valid, and more importantly, what happened may not have been legal.
+Maybe a neighbor mentions they saw your landlord let themselves in while you were out.
+That feeling in your gut is right — what happened may not have been legal.

-- What Legal Entry Rights Does a Landlord Actually Have?
+- What Legal Entry Rights Does a Landlord Have?

 - How Much Notice Is a Landlord Required to Give?